Coastal Georgetown Branch of AAUW

 The Coastal-Georgetown Branch of AAUW is dedicated to supporting and furthering the education of Sussex County young women.
 The scholarship funding is derived from Branch wide fundraisers.

-Normally, each girl would have been awarded her scholarship at her high school’s senior awards ceremony.
-As these are not normal times, the chapter would like to publicly acknowledge the three 2021 winners: Maggie Dawson and Jhayden Holloman from Cape Henlopen High School, and Abby Wilson from Indian River High School.
+Each girl has been awarded her scholarship at her high school’s senior awards ceremony.
+The chapter would like to publicly acknowledge the three 2022 winners: Prabh Kaur, Tia Jarvis and Mikayla Dayton.

-The three $2,000 scholarships were available to female seniors planning to attend college/university in fall 2021 from Cape Henlopen, Indian River, Sussex Academy, Sussex Tech and/or Sussex Central high schools.
+The scholarships were available to female seniors planning to attend college/university in fall 2022 from Cape Henlopen, Indian River, Sussex Academy, Sussex Tech and/or Sussex Central high schools.
 In addition to a solid academic record, the girls had to demonstrate leadership with a strong resume of community service and volunteerism.